AIXIV/dokan/readme.txt

 file system driver (dokan.sys).
 Once Dokan file system driver is installed, you can create file systems which can be seen as normal file systems in Windows.
-The application that creates file systems using Dokan library is called File system application.
+The application that creates file systems using Dokan library is called file system application.
 File operation requests from user programs (e.g., CreateFile, ReadFile, WriteFile, ...) will be sent to the Windows I/O subsystem (runs in kernel mode) which will subsequently forward the requests to the Dokan file system